 On March 19, 2020, the Knight Institute submitted a FOIA request for records related to these CDC and White House policies.
 The Institute filed this lawsuit to expedite and enforce the request.

-Status: Briefing ongoing in the Knight Institute's challenge to the CDC's withholding of responsive records.
+Status: Briefing on the Knight Institute’s challenge to the CDC’s withholding of records completed; awaiting decision from district court.

 Case Information: Knight First Amendment Inst. at Columbia Univ. v.
 CDC, No. 1:20-cv-2761 (S.D.N.Y.).